CareSource Health Insurance Review

 If you buy a CareSource marketplace plan, you might also want to consider the company's extra coverage options.

-- TruHearing Choice Program: TruHearing covers an annual hearing exam and pays $1,000 per ear for hearing aids.
+• TruHearing Choice Program: TruHearing covers an annual hearing exam and pays for new hearing aids once every three years.

 If you choose a Bronze plan that is eligible for a health savings account (HSA), you could set it up through CareSource's partnership with HSA Bank.
 You don't have to choose HSA Bank for your account, but the partnership with CareSource might make it easier to set up and manage.